 For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

 With the WGC Dell Technologies Match Play in the rear-view mirror, we’ve almost made it to the hallowed grounds of Augusta National.
 Just a single week separates us from what has to be the most anticipated Masters for years with Justin Thomas, Rory McIlroy, Bubba Watson, Phil Mickelson and one Tiger Woods all very much in the frame.
-My 2018 Masters pre-event preview is ready to read here with my full betting tips preview out early next week.

 The unsponsored Houston Open is now the traditional curtain-raiser for The Masters.
 Played on a 7,400 yard, Par 72 track in Humble, Texas, the Rees Jones design will never quite be Augusta, but undoubtedly the course has been modelled over recent years to produce some similar challenges to those that the world’s best will face next week.
 The last Masters invite is also up for grabs for any non-qualified winner this week.

 Course Guide: The Tournament Course at the Golf Club of Houston is a 7,441 yard, Par 72.
 An original Rees Jones design, the course has gone through a transformation over recent years with key features being minimal rough and fast MiniVerde Bermudagrass overseeded Bentgrass/Poa Trivialis greens which are large at an average 6,950 sq.ft.
 The green complexes themselves are surrounded by shaved grass areas, designed to capture errant approach shots and send them into collection areas and it’s noticeable that 4 of the past 8 winners here have ranked in the top 5 for scrambling the week they captured the title.
 That’s no mean feat on a course which continually ranks in the top-3 hardest courses on the PGA Tour for scrambling from the rough.